Pulse (Toni Braxton album): Release and promotion

 The album were scheduled to be released in 2009, but it was then being pushed back to February 2, 2010, before ultimately being released May 4, 2010, by Atlantic Records.
 Braxton told Rap-Up, that the album had been pushed back, because all 7 of those album's ten songs were leaked and so she has decided to go back into the studio to begin recording some new songs.
 The official cover art of the album was released on March 9, 2010.
 Amazon.com streamed a different song from Pulse each week up until the album's release day.
 Braxton performed "Make My Heart" on The Ellen DeGeneres Show on April 27, 2010, The Wendy Williams Show and gave an interview on Good Day L.A..
 On May 3, 2010, she performed "Hands Tied" and "Breathe Again" on The Mo'Nique Show.
 "Hands Tied" was also performed on May 4, 2010 on The Today Show along with her most successful single "Un-Break My Heart".

 Singles

 The album's first single, "Yesterday" was released digitally on November 20, 2009.
 This version, which features guest vocals from a fellow singer Trey Songz, was also released with the latter serving as the US single, whilst the former was serviced internationally.
 The song peaked at number 12 on the US Hot R&B/Hip-Hop Songs chart.

-The music video for two singles; "Hands Tied" and "Make My Heart" with director Bille Woodruff, who worked with Braxton previously, including on the videos for "Un-Break My Heart" and "He Wasn't Man Enough".
+The music videos for the next two singles; "Hands Tied" and "Make My Heart" with director Bille Woodruff, who worked with Braxton previously, including on the videos for "Un-Break My Heart" and "He Wasn't Man Enough".
 The video for "Make My Heart" premiered on April 13 whilst the video for "Hands Tied" was released on April 14, 2010.
-"Hands Tied" has so far peaked at No. 29 on the Hot R&B/Hip-Hop Songs.
+"Hands Tied" peaked at number 29 on the Hot R&B/Hip-Hop Songs.